Propheticus: Machine Learning Framework for the Development of Predictive Models for Reliable and Secure Software: Framework

+\propheticus emerged with the purpose of easing, automating, and assuring the workflow of a \gls{ML} approach applied to the dependability domain, but can also be customized to fit unforeseen uses.
+It provides a data-centric approach so the user can focus on the problem instead of the implementation. \propheticus does not intend to replace (or be better than) other alternatives, but rather it was developed based on the unfulfilled necessity of a tool focused on research in the dependability community.

-\glsresetall Although Propheticus does not attempt to remove the complexity of the approach (nor should it, as simplifications usually result from relaxing or simplifying the problem), some of the process and "rules" of a \gls{ML} experiment are fairly standard.
-As a result, one of the main goals of the framework is that it should clearly define the experiments workflow, validating and providing useful feedback to the users across the different steps.
-Although the framework aims at being configurable, allowing the users to adapt the experiments to fit their needs, there are various "mistakes" which can be easily detected when they are known (e.g. data leakage), yet they can be extremely complicated to identify when not attended to (some are in fact "silent errors" which, if not properly validated, may not even be detected, entirely compromising the validity of the experiments).
+Although \propheticus does not attempt to remove the complexity of a \gls{ML} work, some of its process and rules are fairly standard.
+As a result, one of the main goals of the framework is that it should clearly define the workflow of the experiment, validating and providing useful feedback to the user along the process.
+Additionally, it also attempts to identify common mistakes which can usually be detected when they are known (e.g. data leakage), yet if not attended to will pass undetected and compromise the validity of the experiments.